-Through decades of practice, our Philadelphia cancer misdiagnosis attorneys have come across numerous studies that confirm a fundamental, and distressing, truth, one we have encountered all too often in our own practical experience.
+Through decades of practice, our Philadelphia cancer misdiagnosis lawyer at Marciano & MacAvoy, P.C. has come across numerous studies that confirm a fundamental, and distressing, truth, one we have encountered all too often in our own practical experience.
 Cancer misdiagnosis is extremely common, as researchers have recently highlighted.
 We often rely on this research in building our medical malpractice cases, and feel it provides an unprecedented view on what is certainly a major problem.

 We also understand that statistics make some people feel uncomfortable.
-We have no intention of marginalizing anyone’s personal experience by portraying cancer as a disease that can be accurately depicted through numbers alone.
+Our cancer misdiagnosis lawyer in Media, PA has no intention of marginalizing anyone’s personal experience by portraying cancer as a disease that can be accurately depicted through numbers alone.

-Our attorneys make every effort to treat our clients and their loved ones as individuals.
-If you don’t want to read statistics on cancer misdiagnosis, feel free to call our offices at (215) 608-2183 for a free, confidential consultation with one of our caring professionals.
-We’re here to listen and help.
+Don't want to read statistics on cancer misdiagnosis?
+Call our offices at (215) 608-2183 for a free, confidential consultation with one of our cancer misdiagnosis lawyers!

 What Can We Learn from Cancer Misdiagnosis Statistics?

 Cancer misdiagnosis is primarily a problem of individuals, isolated practitioners, and unique patients making life-altering decisions within an increasingly fractured healthcare system.
 Marty Makary, professor of surgery and health policy at the Johns Hopkins School of Medicine, has written eloquently on how endemic failings in our healthcare system often keep patients away from the advancing innovations that could save their lives.
 “State-of-the-art care” is real, Makary wrote for CNN, but “delivering it can be messy.”